Newterm/szarp/README.md

 Now look at the `/etc/szarp` directory.
 There are two files:

  * `parstart.cfg` - this files defines what SZARP services should be run on system start.
-In default behaviour computer is considered as SZARP server only when the hostname equals to a configuration prefix - if that so, appropriate services will be run.
+By default computer is considered as SZARP server only when the hostname equals to a configuration prefix - if that so, appropriate services will be run.
 This is probably not your case, so modify the file that it contains:
 ```
 PARCOOK=1
 MEANER3=1